How High Blood Pressure Affects Life Insurance: What You Should Know

 • Non-compliance with your physician’s instructions

-• Cardiovascular disease – i.e., open heart surgery
+• Cardiovascular disease – i.e., recent open heart surgery or cardiomyopathy diagnosis.

 • Kidney disease